pedromussi1/pedromussi1.github.io/README.md

 ### OCRtranslator
   * **Repository:**  https://github.com/pedromussi1/MyMovieList
-  * **Description:** The goal of this project was to create a web application similar to MyAnimeList or Letterboxd, where user can have a profile filled with movie titles and their ratings for each title.
-I used datasets from Kaggle to populate a table in my database and used this database of available movies for the user to choose from and add to their respective list.
+  * **Description:** The goal of this project was to develop a program that used AI with OCR (Optical Character Recognition) to analyze images taken in by the program.
+It takes an image from file path in the program, looks for any text, and translates it using Azure AI Translator.
-  * **Tools:**  PostgreSQL, Express.js, React, Node.js, Kaggle, Visual Studio Code
+  * **Tools:**  Python, Tesseract, Azure AI Translator, PyCharm

 </div>
 <br>